Bedrock-OSS/bedrock-wiki/docs/blocks/applying-effects.md

 title: Applying Constant Effects
 category: Tutorials
 tags:
   - experimental
   - easy
 mentions:
   - MysticChair
   - SirLich
   - MedicalJewel105
   - QuazChick
   - SmokeyStack
+description: This tutorial aims to show how to apply status effects to entities as long as these entities stand on the block.
 ---

 :::danger PLEASE READ